isabella232/siliconsalon.info/_pages/index.md

 ### 2. Architectures

+How do we establish the next generation of root-of-trust?
+If we’re looking at the future over the next 5-10 years, is the world moving more toward collaborative key generation through secure multi-party computation and threshold signatures?
+Does that lower our reliance on needing keys and signing in trusted secure hardware?

+Alternatively, there have also been discussions about the nature of Secure Enclave–only architectures.
+Perhaps what we really need to do is more securely store keys of different types.
+There are many other options, such as only putting accelerators in silicon or creating devices with multiple Secure Enclaves.

 "To address the challenge of the 'crypto' evolving faster than chips can be made, I've wondered if it would be feasible to have essentially a "write once" FPGA-type of device."
 {: .notice--info}

+"Ask is it in software [or] is it in hardware, but really it’s a contiguous spectrum."
+{: .notice--info}

  "I think something like threshold signature is not to reduce reliance on hardware, but to enable *more* reliance on hardware.
 With single signature wallet, you have to store some amount of entropy off-wallet.
 They typical failure is that the user forgets that off-wallet entropy  With multi-keys, you could store pieces in various locations, and have good security with decreased reliance on pin/passphrase in your head.
 It enables the hardware to shoulder more of the responsibility."
+{: .notice--info}

+"One of the challenges of architectures is that they have to fit into a larger ecosystem of chips and boards and then off to networks and things of that nature."
 {: .notice--info}

 "One of the most important things for a hardware wallet is to show the details of the transaction you are verifying."